trueneutral1217/GoHomeless/README.md

 3/5/23 - fixed some bugs, added toggles for voice and music in options screen

 3/8/23 - rat animation in bottom right corner of dialog box.

+3/9/23 - one of the background images in chapter 3 was throwing a weird warning to the console, found the offending image and corrected the problem (reexported it using different color profile). also added a little tin can image to the lower left of the dialog box.